 Hence, this in particular would imply a negative answer to Question 1.1.
-However, previously in [3] Babai had proposed an opposing conjecture (which he withdrew in 1994 when he proposed Conjecture 1.2), for which we introduce some notions first.
+However, previously in [3] Babai proposed an opposing conjecture, for which we introduce some notions first.
 A graph G is called no lonely color if G admits an edge coloring satisfying: